scott-es/o2co_endor/README.md

 ## Features

+- Automatically detects GitHub organization and repository from git remote
-- Finds all OWNERS files in a GitHub repository
+- Finds all OWNERS files in the repository using git commands
 - Parses jira-project and jira-component entries
 - Supports both single and double quotes in OWNERS files
 - Syncs ownership data to Endor Labs API